XLNC-Deoxys/WRO-FE25/README.md

 Comparison of motors:
 The large motor runs at 160-170 rpm, with a running torque of 20 Ncm and a stall torque of 40 Ncm (slower, but stronger).
 The medium motor runs at 240-250 rpm, with a running torque of 8 Ncm and a stall torque of 12 Ncm (faster, but less powerful).
-We use a medium motor for steering and two medium motors in the back for driving.
-We use medium motors because they are lighter, faster and have enough torque.
+We use a one medium motor for steering and two medium motors in the back for driving.
+We use medium motors because they are lighter, faster, more accurate and have enough torque.
 <!The medium motor is lighter and is sufficient for steering, while the larger motors have more power, which helps them be the main driving force of the robot.>

 ## Chassis design